-For more complete information on the impact of Medicare on your NYSHIP benefits, please read the information we send you about Medicare Part D prescription drug coverage.
+For more complete information on the impact of Medicare on your NYSHIP benefits, please refer to the publication Medicare & NYSHIP.
+The Employee Benefits Division will also send you information about your Medicare Part D coverage when Medicare is primary.

 If I'm enrolled in NYSHIP, why do I have to enroll in Medicare too?